 8. Create All Digital Formats of Course- Ebooks, Audiobooks, Videos and Webinars

-To reach maximum number of audience and make them accessible everywhere you should be creating different digital formats of online courses include ebooks, audiobooks, videos, and webinars.
+To reach maximum number of audience and make them accessible everywhere you should be creating different digital formats of online courses to sell including ebooks, audiobooks, videos, and webinars.

 Ebooks make more sales than e-courses, as students don’t have to wait for weekly lessons.
 If you launch an ebook course, you’ve the freedom to sell it on Kindle.
 This is super easy to grow your sales and reach a wider audience.